-President Donald Trump signed the Bipartisan Budget Act of 2018 (H.R.
-1892) on Feb.
-9, 2018, to keep the government funded for six more weeks and pave the way for a long-term budget deal that will extend to the end of the fiscal year.
-Included in the act is the Family First Prevention Services Act, which has the potential to dramatically change child welfare systems across the country.
+President Donald Trump signed the Bipartisan Budget Act of 2018 (HR 1892) in 2018.
+Included in the package was the Family First Prevention Services Act, which has the potential to dramatically change child welfare systems across the country.

-One of the major areas this legislation seeks to change is the way Title IV-E funds can be spent by states.
-Title IV-E funds previously could be used only to help with the costs of foster care maintenance for eligible children; administrative expenses to manage the program; and training for staff, foster parents, and certain private agency staff; adoption assistance; and kinship guardianship assistance.
+One of the major changes the act seeks to bring about is how Title IV-E funds can be spent by states.
+Prior to Family First, Title IV-E funds could only be used to help with the costs of foster care maintenance for eligible children; administrative expenses to manage the program; training for staff, foster parents and certain private agency staff; adoption assistance; and kinship guardianship assistance.

 Certain institutions are exempt from the two-week limitation, but even they are generally limited to 12-month placements.
 Additionally, to be eligible for federal reimbursement, the act generally limits the number of children allowed in a foster home to six.